 ● Devise a working schedule that provides for some time overlap between your internal team and your outsourced team, so that one team can pick up where the other left off each day, and both sides are fully in-sync.

 ● Visit your outsourced team, or have them visit you- especially in the beginning.
-Not only can in-person meetings bring everyone on the same page, they can be great for breaking down the distances and gaps that can often occur with outsourcing.
+Not only can in-person meetings bring everyone on the same page, but they can also be great for breaking down the distances and gaps that can often occur with outsourcing.

 ● Harmonize the direction and management of both your internal and outsourced teams.
 If both teams are working together and are otherwise interconnected, it’s important that both teams are managed together and follow largely the same direction.